fsm6wv/HW1workaround/README.md

 * Wrote JeffersonApportionment class
 * Wrote the methods dealing with making a hashmap of the states
-* wrote methods to get the number of representatives.
+* wrote methods to get the number of representatives using binary search and hashmaps.
+* Tested with several csv files

 ### [Christina Yang]